– This post was originally published on my now-defunct site, New to Comics. –

 The story follows a group of superheroes in the late eighties.
 After the murder of ‘the Comedian’, the vigilante ‘Rorschach’ begins pursuing leads on what he believes to be the start of an attack on the super-hero community.

-Meanwhile, the only being with actual powers in this universe, the nigh-omnipotent Doctor Manhattan, struggles with his humanity slipping away alongside his miserable girlfriend Laurie Juspeczyk – the former ‘Silk Spector’.
+Meanwhile, the only being with actual powers in this universe, the nigh-omnipotent Doctor Manhattan, struggles with his humanity slipping away alongside his miserable girlfriend Laurie Juspeczyk – the former ‘Silk Spectre’.
 These events lead these characters to reunite with other former heroes, such as Dan Dreiberg, the ‘Nite Owl’ and Adrian Veidt, also known as ‘Ozymandias’ – the smartest man in the world.